SoftUni-Internal/interactive-content/EN/03-Workshop-ExpressJS-Templating/00-Problem.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-backend/03-Cubicle-Workshop-Part-1-Resources.zip) **for this task.**

-"**Cubicle**" is a place, where you can browse some of the most popular Rubik's cubes in the world and add some new cubes that you have discovered.
+"**Cubicle**" is a place where you can browse some of the most popular Rubik's cubes in the world and add some new cubes that you have discovered.

 ## Folder Structure View

-You are provided with a project structure skeleton like this:
+You are given this folder structure for the project:

 [image assetsSrc="cubicle-workshop-01.png" /]

 ## Config Folder View

-This structure includes the following configurations:
+It includes the following configurations:

 [image assetsSrc="cubicle-workshop-02.png" /]

 - `Config.js`
-This is where the port on which the application will be accessible is configured.
+Here you can set the port on which your application will be accessible.

 [image assetsSrc="cubicle-workshop-03.png" /]

 - `Database.json`
 Initially contains only an empty array.
 Will be used later as a local database.

 [image assetsSrc="cubicle-workshop-04.png" /]

 - `Express.js`